Help your teen turn that first breakup into a breakthrough

 While the world goes mad for hearts and flowers this week, parents of teens take a more cautious approach to Valentine’s Day.
 Depending on the hour (or minute), their teen could be blissfully in love, vaguely lonely or totally heartbroken.
 Teen love keeps parents hopping.

-“Relationships at this stage are very fleeting,” says psychiatrist Oscar Bukstein, MD, director of Child and Adolescent Services at The University of Texas Health Science Center at Houston (UTHealth) Medical School.
+“Relationships at this stage are very fleeting,” says psychiatrist Oscar Bukstein, MD.
 “Kids in adolescence change rapidly.”

 More specifically, their brains are changing and growing, especially the prefrontal cortex, which is the part of the brain that guides planned behavior.
 Teen brains won’t completely mature until early adulthood.
 Hormones also kick in during the teen years, increasing risk-taking behavior and attraction to the opposite sex.
 Bukstein and his colleagues have a term for teens at this stage.